lmw0612/etl-pipeline/README.md

 # etl-pipeline

 ## Notes
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `requirements.txt` lists all Python libraries that was used to create this script

 ```
 pip install -r requirements.txt